Jordan property for automorphism groups of compact spaces in Fujiki's class $C$: Introduction

 People then wondered whether the same Jordan property is shared by other automorphism groups, for instance, (not necessarily linear) general automorphism groups or even birational automorphism groups of varieties.

-More than a century having passed, it is Popov who first asked whether the group $\Aut(X)$ (resp. $\Bir(X)$) of all automorphisms (resp. all birational automorphisms) of an algebraic variety $X$ is Jordan (cf.~\cite[Question 2.30-2.31]{Pop11}).
-Popov himself proved that for a projective surface $X$, the group $\Bir(X)$ is Jordan unless $X$ is birational to the product $\PP^1 \times E$ with $E$ an elliptic curve, and late on Zarhin confirmed that $\Bir(\PP^1 \times E)$ is not Jordan while $\Aut(X)$ is still Jordan when $X$ is projective and birational to $\PP^1 \times E$ (cf.~\cite[\S 2.2]{Pop11}, \cite[Theorem 5.3]{Ser09}, \cite[Theorem 1.2]{Zar14}, \cite[Theorem 1.3]{Zar15}).
+More than a century having passed and only recently we achieved a quite well understanding of the finite subgroups of the Cremona group of rank $2$, ${\rm Cr}(k)=\Bir(\mathbb{P}_k^2)$.
+In particular, if ${\rm char}(k)=0$, the work of Jean-Pierre Serre \cite{Ser09} yields (among other results) an explicit bound for the order of any finite subgroup of ${\rm Cr}(k)$ and it implies that ${\rm Cr}(k)$ has the Jordan property.
+Soon after, Popov asked whether the group $\Aut(X)$ (resp. $\Bir(X)$) of all automorphisms (resp. all birational automorphisms) of an algebraic variety $X$ is Jordan (cf.~\cite[Question 2.30-2.31]{Pop11}).
+Popov himself proved that for a projective surface $X$, the group $\Bir(X)$ is Jordan unless $X$ is birational to the product $\PP^1 \times E$ with $E$ an elliptic curve.
+Late on Zarhin confirmed that $\Bir(\PP^1 \times E)$ is not Jordan while $\Aut(X)$ is still Jordan when $X$ is projective and birational to $\PP^1 \times E$ (cf.~\cite[\S 2.2]{Pop11}, \cite[Theorem 5.3]{Ser09}, \cite[Theorem 1.2]{Zar14}, \cite[Theorem 1.3]{Zar15}).

 For quasi-projective varieties, Bandman and Zarhin proved that $\Aut(X)$ is Jordan when $\dim(X)=2$ or $X$ is birational to the product $\PP^1 \times A$ with $A$ having no rational curve (cf.~\cite[Theorem 1.7]{BZ15}, \cite[Theorem 4]{BZ19}).